wygu3/pdfsum/README.md

    - Delete individual summaries
    - Export all summaries as a single text file
    - Clear all summaries from the database

+## Visual Analysis

+When enabled, the app will:
+- Extract images from your PDFs (up to 5 pages per document)
+- Send both text and images to OpenAI's GPT-4V model
+- Generate comprehensive summaries that include analysis of:
+  - Charts and graphs
+  - Tables and data visualizations
+  - Diagrams and illustrations
+  - Document layout and structure

+This provides a more complete understanding of your documents, especially for PDFs with important visual elements or complex layouts.

+**Note**: Visual analysis uses the more advanced GPT-4V model, which requires more tokens and processing time than standard text summarization.

 ## File Management Features